Learning Controller Gains on Bipedal Walking Robots via User Preferences

-The controller was implemented on the on-board Intel NUC computer, which was running a PREEMPT\_RT kernel.
+The ID-CLF-QP$^+$ controller was implemented on the on-board Intel NUC computer, which was running a PREEMPT\_RT kernel.
 The software runs on two ROS nodes, one of which communicate state information and joint torques over UDP to the Simulink Real-Time xPC, and one of which runs the controller.
 Each node is given a separate core on the CPU, and is elevated to real-time priority.
-Preference-based learning was run on an external computer and was connected to the ROS master over wifi.
-Actions were updated continuously with no break in between each walking motion.
-To accomplish this real-time update, once an action was selected it was sent to Cassie via a rosservice call, where, upon receipt, the robot immediately updated the corresponding gains.
-Because rosservice calls are blocking, multithreading their receipt and parsing was necessary in order to maintain real-time performance.
+Preference-based learning was run on an external computer and was connected to the ROS master over WiFi.
+Actions were updated in real-time; once an action was selected, it was sent to Cassie via a rosservice call, where, upon receipt, the robot immediately updated the corresponding gains.
+As rosservice calls are blocking, multithreading their receipt and parsing was necessary in order to maintain real-time performance.

-For both experiments, preferences were dictated by the following criteria (ordered by importance): no torque chatter, no drift in the floating base frame, responsiveness to desired directional input, and no violent impacts.
+To demonstrate repeatability, the experiment was conducted twice on Cassie: once with a domain expert, and once with a na\"ive user.
+In both experiments, a subset of the $Q$ matrix from $\eqref{CARE}$ was tuned with coarse bounds given by a domain export, as reported in Table \ref{table:bounds}.
+These specific outputs were chosen because they were deemed to have a large impact on the performance of the controller.
+Some metrics used to determine preferences were the following: no torque chatter, no drift in the floating base frame, responsiveness to desired directional input, no violent impacts, no harsh noise, and naturalness of walking.
 At the start of the experiments, there was significant torque chatter and wandering, with the user having to regularly intervene to recenter the global frame.
-As the experiments continued, the walking generally improved, but not strictly.
+As the experiments continued, the walking noticeably improved.
 At the conclusion of 100 iterations, the posterior was inferred over all uniquely visited actions.
 The action corresponding with the maximum utility -- believed by the algorithm to result in the most user preferred walking behavior -- was further evaluated for tracking and robustness.
-In the end, this learned best action coincided with the walking behavior that the user preferred the most, and the domain expert found the learned gains to be ``objectively good''.
-The optimal gains identified by the framework are:
+In the end, this learned best action coincided with the walking behavior that the user preferred the most.